INSIDE ATLANTA'S JET AGE TERMINAL IN 1980

 Here's another view from roughly the same spot as the previous photo (turning 90 degrees to the right) looking down concourse E. This is where concourse E met the terminal, which accounts for the odd angles on the ceiling.

 Here's the view inside the concourse E rotunda.
-While the rotundas were virtually identical, an international arrivals building had been added to the end of concourse E to handle flights arriving from Europe.
+While the rotundas were virtually identical, an international arrivals building was added to the end of concourse E to handle flights arriving from Europe.
 It can be seen through the window at the right.

 A view of the corridor leading from the terminal to Delta's concourse E and F. Standing in this spot, the main terminal would be to your left and concourses C/D would be to your right.
 Eastern's concourses A and B would be directly behind you (seen in the next photo).